coulof/pbnj/docs/07_web_interface.md

 ## Authentication

-The web interface uses the same `AUTH_KEY` as the CLI and API.
-Authentication state is stored in your browser's localStorage.
+The web interface uses secure session-based authentication:

+- **Login**: Enter your `AUTH_KEY` to create a session
+- **Sessions**: Stored server-side in D1, expire after 30 days
+- **Cookies**: HttpOnly session cookie (can't be accessed by JavaScript)
+- **Security**: Your auth key is never stored in the browser after login

+This is more secure than storing credentials in localStorage, as the actual auth key is only used once during login.

 ### Header Icons